 Just my two cents.

-If you wanna drink the pink lemonade and have that Mary Kay enthusiasm down in your heart, I wish you all the best.
+So if you wanna drink the pink lemonade and have that Mary Kay enthusiasm down in your heart, I wish you all the best.

-If not, here’s another suggestion.
+If not, here’s some other suggestions.